hindu-comm/weblogs/aryaakasha/2022/07/2022-07-07_the-sacrifice-to-the-fourteen-gods-of-tripura-of-t.md

 The Sacrifice to the Fourteen Gods of Tripura of the Enemies of that State

+> Vijoy Manikya (A.D.
+1535-1583) soon had the army chief murdered and become a powerful ruler.
+He defeated the Mughs at Chittagong and regained the districts of Sylhet, Comilla, and Noakhali.
+One thousand Pathan horsemen in his cavalry revolted and marched on Chittagong, but they were captured and sacrificed before the fourteen gods.
+The indignant king of Gaur struck with a powerful force but was defeated after a prolonged struggle lasting eight months.
+The Gaur general was likewise sacrificed before the fourteen gods.
+Vijoy Manikya followed up this victory by marching to Bengal at the head of a huge force comprising 26,000 infantry and 5,000 horse besides artillery.
+The Persian Sultan Daud Khan, then engaged in a fierce struggle with the Mughals, could not do much to oppose him.
+Vijoy was thus left as the unrivalled master of East Bengal.
+He led his victorious troops to the banks of the Brahmputra and sailed to the Padma in 5,000 boats.
+After plundering the country including Sonargaon, the Mughal capital of Bengal, he returned to his capital, Rangamati.

 ![](https://aryaakasha.files.wordpress.com/2022/07/tripura-sacrifice-1.png?w=568)

 To provide some measure of context: at the time, Bengal was significantly under Muslim (and, indeed, Afghan – Pathan) domination, in the form of the Bengal Sultanate.
 Tripura had been a vassal-state – although not long afore this incident had occurred, Tripura had begun to throw off the foreign yoke in earnest (and more upon *that* in another post).